 The opening statement must be direct, clear, and explanatory.
 It should not offer an opportunity for the customer to hang up.
 It should lead to the benefits of the call, an opportunity to meet, talk further, or talk later.

 The script is a structure.
 You should follow it closely but not awkwardly.
 You must speak naturally and comfortably.
 Still, you need a detailed infrastructure so you don’t stray from the things needing coverage or make mistakes about benefits, features, and prices.
 It should also follow a sequence leading to the most important point and the action required.

-- Study the technique.
-Cold-calling has been around a long time, and there is plenty to learn about it.
+Cold calling has been around for a long time, and there is plenty to learn about it.
+Check out Allego’s guide for tips.
 You can browse for good opening statements, samples of calls to action, and successful scripts.
 If cold-calling is part of your work, you should become an expert and make good use of quality sales automation CRM.

-You will learn, for example, Wednesdays and Thursdays are the best days to call.
-Likewise, the best time to call is between 4:00 p.m. and 5:00 p.m. when people are wrapping up or between 11:00 a.m and 12:00 p.m. after they have finished their morning tasks.
+You will learn, for example, that Wednesdays and Thursdays are the best days to call.
+Likewise, the best time to call is between 4:00 p.m. and 5:00 p.m. when people are wrapping up or between 11:00 a.m. and 12:00 p.m. after they have finished their morning tasks.

 Making your mark in the new age of selling

 Darren Dahl, writing for Inc.com, says, “Like any skill, cold calling requires practice.”
 It takes planning, design, and repetition.
 It also takes some self-analysis.
 You should confirm what works for you, count your successes against failures, and compare your results with others.
 If your numbers don’t improve over your previous results or if they lag behind your peers, it’s time to use these techniques and more.